2024 Solar Incentives Guide for Green Oak, MI - Tax Credits & Rebates

 The ITC initially applied to 30% of the total cost of installing solar panels, although that number has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum amount you can claim.
 The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-Reaching out to your local Green Oak solar panel installer is the best way to learn more about how the ITC may apply to you.
+Reaching out to your local Green Oak solar panel installation expert is the best way to learn more about how the ITC could apply to you.

 State & Local Solar Incentives